yamashin42/yamashin42/EN.md

 ### Education
 - Apr.
 2013 - Mar.
 2017: Department of Applied Physics, School of Advanced Science and Engineering, Waseda University (Bachelor of Engineering)
 - Apr.
 2017 - Mar.
 2019: Department of Pure and Applied Physics, Graduate School of Advanced Science and Engineering, Wasda University (Master of Engineering)
 - Apr.
 2019 - Mar.
-2022: Department of Pure and Applied Physics, Graduate School of Advanced Science and Engineering, Waseda Unievrsity (Doctor of Engineering)
+2022: Department of Pure and Applied Physics, Graduate School of Advanced Science and Engineering, Waseda Unievrsity (Ph.D in Engineering)

 ### Biography